Welcome to The Scheme.

 What do a publishing trailblazer award winner, marketing exec at a charity, and an up-and-coming audiobook editor have in common?

 They all started their careers on The Scheme.

-The Scheme is a place for new and different voices; voices that aren’t currently being heard in publishing.
+The Scheme is a place for voices that we want to hear more of in publishing.

 Could yours be one of them?

 “The Scheme gave me a complete immersion into the world of publishing.
 I came into it with no experience and genuinely zero knowledge of the publishing industry and learned an incredible amount.”